bhickey77/social-platform-local-crate/README.md

         * Select 'My Security Credentials'
         * Select access keys
         * Click 'Create new access key' - save this in the .env file

+### Admin Creation
+This is an important step!
+The app does not have functionality to crate an admin from a live deployed app.
+1. To create an administrator, first make sure the server and app is running locally.
+2. Navigate to [the Register page](http://localhost:3000/#/register) in your browser.
+3. Register the a user by following the steps.
+4. In Postico, navigate to the `local_crate` database you created then to the `person` table.
+5. Change the `user_type` column from `user` to `admin`.
+6. This user is now an administrator.
+When you push this database to Heroku, the user you created will permanently be an administrator and give access to administrator functionality.

 ## Deployment on Heroku
 1. Register an account on Heroku (http://signup.heroku.com/login).